BrandonFromKansas/reading-notes/README.md

 # Reading Notes
+This is a collection of notes from my Code Fellows software development curriculum.
 # Growth Mindset
 - A growth mindset is the belief that anyone can learn new and/or improve their abilities through discipline, learning, practice and application.